Pyrokahd/Fenecon-Solar-Dashboard/README.md

 ```

 ### Setting a static IP for your raspberry pi
+**Note** you still have to set a static IP in your router settings.

 If the server is a raspberry pi (i am using a raspberry pi 4) then you might want to set a static ip adress for it:

 1. Get Router IP and DNS IP   <br>